ClaudiaAlfieri/CiberSeguro/README.md

 ## 👩‍💻 Author

-Developed by Cláudia Alfieri as part of the CET TPSI course at ATEC.
+Developed by **Cláudia Alfieri** as part of the CET TPSI course at ATEC.

+---

+## 📝 Contributions 🤝

+Contributions are welcome through pull requests!

 ---